 On February 13, 2012, Standard and Poor's Rating Services, ("S&P") revised its outlook to positive and affirmed the "A" rating on the BexarMet revenue bond obligations and on March 14, 2012, Moody's Investors Services ("Moody's") confirmed the "A1" rating of the BexarMet senior lien obligations, the "A2" rating on its subordinate lien obligations and revised its outlook to stable from negative.
 Both S&P and Moody's cited the assumption of BexarMet by SAWS as the reason for the revised rating.
 On May 30, 2012, Fitch Ratings affirmed the "A" rating on the BexarMet debt assumed by SAWS and revised the outlook to positive.
 Moody's affirmed these ratings on March 12, 2013; S&P affirmed its ratings on March 19, 2013.
+On May 24, 2013, Fitch Ratings upgraded the BexerMet senior lien obligations to "A+" from "A", and its subordinate lien debt obligations to "A" from "A-", and revised its outlook to stable.

-The DSP, as of December 31, 2012, had outstanding indebtedness secured by and payable from (i) a senior and superior lien on and pledge of the net revenues of the DSP Waterworks System in the amount of \$163,246,387 (excluding accreted interest on capital appreciation bonds) and (ii) a subordinate and inferior lien on and pledge of the net revenues of the DSP Waterworks System (which includes the outstanding program notes issued from time to time under the aforementioned flexible rate revolving note private placement program) in the amount of \$80,445,000.
+The DSP, as of December 31, 2013, had outstanding indebtedness secured by and payable from (i) a senior and superior lien on and pledge of the net revenues of the DSP Waterworks System in the amount of \$157,676,387 (excluding accreted interest on capital appreciation bonds) and (ii) a subordinate and inferior lien on and pledge of the net revenues of the DSP Waterworks System (which includes the outstanding program notes issued from time to time under the aforementioned flexible rate revolving note private placement program) in the amount of \$79,730,000.
 Debt allocated to the DSP, the costs of which are paid from gross revenues of the DSP Waterworks System as maintenance and operations expenses, totals \$18,655,000.